 Simple English definitions for legal terms

-Read a random definition: ad libitum
+Read a random definition: efficient cause

 The Code of Federal Regulations (CFR) is a collection of rules and regulations made by the federal government.
 It includes the final and effective rules of federal agencies and their official interpretations.
 The CFR is updated annually and is divided into 50 titles, each covering a different subject area.
 The CFR is important because it helps ensure that the government follows an open public process when making rules.
 This means that the public can participate in the rulemaking process by commenting on proposed rules before they become final.